iGeeky/wolf/docs/deploy.md

 There are two ways to deploy, Docker can be used to deploy faster.
 It can also be deployed manually in all steps.

+The default is to log in with a password, if you want to log in with LDAP, please refer to [here](./ldap-config.md).

 ## A.Docker environment deployment

 #### 1.required environment